Frequently Asked Questions

 Generally, the King’s Lodge is a very safe place to live and work in.
 However it is important for every trainee to be aware that the King’s Lodge insurance policy only covers the property of the King’s Lodge and not trainees’ (or a staff member’s) personal property.
 If you’re concerned about this please ensure that any insurance purchased by you covers personal possessions, especially if you have valuable equipment such as laptops, guitars, iPods etc. We can offer safe storage for all your travel documents (passports, air tickets, etc) but not for large pieces of equipment.

 Because we are a close-knit community we require all our trainees to be up-to-date with standard vaccinations.
-Please ensure that you are up-to-date with the following vaccinations before you arrive at the King’s Lodge: Rubella, Tetanus/Diphtheria, and the results of a recent Tuberculosis test.
+Please ensure that you are up-to-date with the following vaccinations before you arrive at the King’s Lodge: Rubella, Tetanus/Diphtheria, and childhood vaccinations such as MMR.
 Please have your vaccination record with you for checking on registration day.

 Trainees going on outreach should also be up-to-date with Polio, Hepatitis A, Hepatitis B, Meningitis and Typhoid.
 If any vaccinations are not up-to-date upon your arrival you will be required to have them at your own time and expense during the lecture phase.